-Production strategies for broodstock

-Conventionally, broodstock has been produced in the sea and only transferred to land the very last period before spawning for temperature and light manipulation to induce maturation.
+Production strategies for broodstock Conventionally, broodstock has been produced in the sea and only transferred to land the very last period before spawning for temperature and light manipulation to induce maturation.
 Such a production strategy is associated with risks for the producer as the broodstock spends one year more in the sea than the commercial salmon.
-Risks of losses caused by diseases, the introduction of pathogens, attachment of sea lice, and risks of escape are all associated with production in the sea.
-Benchmark is continuously seeking ways of producing more sustainably, taking care of both the value of genetics as well as fish welfare.
+Risks of losses caused by diseases, the introduction of pathogens. attachment of sea lice, and risks of escape are all associated with production in the sea.
+Benchmark is continuously seeking ways of producing salmon more sustainably, taking care of both the value of genetics as well as fish welfare.
 For this reason, a large part of production of broodstock has been moved on land for a more extended period and even the entire life cycle.
-The so-called Semi-closed strategy means that the broodstock are transferred on land after just one year in the sea, reducing the biological risks significantly.
+The so-called semi-closed strategy means that the broodstock are transferred on land after just one year in the sea, reducing the biological risks significantly.
 Such an approach also allows maturation and spawning time to be controlled by using advanced light and temperature regimes developed by the company, resulting in continuous production of ova, all year round.
-A third option is a Closed strategy, keeping the broodfish on land for the entire cycle from egg to spawning.
+A third option is a Closed strategy, keeping the broodfish on land for the entire cycle - from egg to spawning.
 A significant part of Benchmark's global production follows this scheme.
-Just as for the Semi-closed strategy, the Closed approach allows introducing light and temperature regimes, giving complete control of the maturation of the fish.
+Just as for the Semi-closed strategy. the closed approach allows introducing light and temperature regimes, giving complete control of the maturation of the fish.
 In addition to being able to deliver eggs all year round, this strategy also secures the highest levels of biosecurity, setting a whole new standard for the salmon industry.
 Production strategies Benchmark Genetics

-Sharing the experience across the world

-It is valid to say that Benchmark Genetics has the most extensive experience in the industry of land-based broodstock farming, starting in Iceland back in 1991.
+Increasing biosecurity and seasonal independence Fig. 2: Production strategies Sharing the experience across the world Benchmark Genetics has the most extensive experience in the land-based broodstock farming industry, starting in Iceland back in 1991.
 At our two broodstock facilities, Vogarvik and Kalmanstjörn, clean and pathogen-free fresh and seawater are pumped from deep-drilled boreholes and naturally filtered through porous lava stone, providing the best starting point for farming broodstock.
-Experiments with light and temperature regimes in Benchmark Genetics has resulted in a set of standard operation procedures (SOP) for Closed broodstock production that is unique to the industry and is currently undergoing an international patenting.
+Experiments with light and temperature regimes in Benchmark Genetics has resulted in a set of standard operation procedures (SOP) for closed broodstock production that is unique to the industry and has an international patent.
 Sharing the SOP's developed in Iceland across the entities in the division has put Benchmark Genetics at the forefront of broodstock production worldwide.
-The newly opened facility in Salten is combining the Semi-closed and Closed production strategies to optimize the capacity of the ova production.
-The same will be the case for our new operations in Ensenada and Curacalco in Chile, both to operate on Closed land-based production cycles.
+The top modern facility in Salten opened in 2019, combining the semi-closed and closed production strategies to optimize the capacity of the ova production.
+The same is the case for our new operations in Ensenada and Curacalco in Chile, both to operate on closed land-based production cycles.
+Check out our updated list of certifications at bmkgenetics.com/certificates at Benchmark A global team of experts in aquaculture genetics

-Iceland

-Line of business: Atlantic salmon ova
+Iceland Line of business:

-Sites:
+Atlantic salmon ova Sites:

-- 2 land-based broodstock sites, Vogarvik and Kalmanstjörn
+- 2 land-based broodstock sites, Vogarvik and Kollafjörður

 - Freshwater family production

 - Incubation center Vogarvik

 Capacity: 200m ova/year

+Offices: Hafnarfjörður

-Norway
+2 Norway

-Line of business:

-Atlantic salmon ova and technical genetics improvement services
+Line of business: Atlantic salmon ova and technical genetics improvement services

 Sites:

-- Land-based broodstock and incubation site Benchmark Genetics Salten - Freshwater family production Lønningdal - 50% J.V Salmar Genetics - Partnerships Bolaks, Salten Stamfisk, Lerøy and Salmar
+- Land-based broodstock and incubation site Benchmark Genetics Salten

+- Freshwater family production Lønningdal

+- 50% J.V Salmar Genetics

+- Partnerships Bolaks, Salten Stamfisk, Kvarøy and Salmar

 Capacity: 300m ova/year incl. partners

 Offices: